heybereket/oasis/docs/CONTRIBUTING.md

 **Important Notes:**
 - We are using Firebase Firestore for the database
 - Everytime you change the .env file, you need to restart the server
+- We are using Yarn as our package manager, please do not commit your ```package-lock.json``` files from NPM
 - Make sure you are upto date by doing ```git pull``` here and there

 **Not sure on what to contribute?** Check out our <a href="https://github.com/heybereket/oasis/projects/1">project board</a>.